alexa/alexa-smart-screen-sdk/modules/GUI/SDK-GUI-API.md

 ## requestAuthorization

-Tis message provides the GUI Client with information to present to the user to complete CBL device authorization.
+This message provides the GUI Client with information to present to the user to complete CBL device authorization.

 See : https://developer.amazon.com/docs/alexa-voice-service/setup-authentication.html#code-based-screens